 Mediterranean Spinach Omelette

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1/2 red onion sliced
+- ½ red onion sliced

-- 1 cup marinated artichokes sliced
+- ½ cup marinated artichokes sliced

-- 1 1/2 cup baby spinach
+- 1 ½ cup baby spinach

-- 1/2 cup dried tomatoes sliced
+- ½ cup dried tomatoes sliced

 - 4 eggs lightly whisked

-Heat olive oil in a large pan over medium heat.
+- Heat olive oil in a large pan over medium heat.
 Once the oil is shimmery, add the sliced onion and sauté until translucent.
 Stir in the marinated artichokes.